cloudwego/cloudwego.github.io/content/en/docs/Tutorials/basic-feature/serialization_protocol.md

 ### Protocol Type

-There are two types suporting of protobuf:
+Kitex supports two types of protocol for protobuf:

 1. **Custom message protocol**: it's been considered as kitex protobuf, the way of generated code is consistent with Thrift.
 2. **gRPC protocol**: it can communication with grpc directly, and support streaming.